 This wonder food is the secret to a healthy gut, flawless skin, and also, beautiful hair.
 Live-cultured yogurt, especially handmade, is one of the best probiotic foods.
 Make sure you buy the right kind of yogurt if you get it from the market.
 Organic yogurt, especially made from grass-fed goats, sheep, or cows, is highly recommended.

 Another dairy product called kefir is considered to be a great probiotic food.
 Kefir is made from milk and fermented kefir grains.
 Kefir not only works as a probiotic, but it is also considered to be an antioxidant.
 It is fermented with yeast and more bacteria than yogurt.
-If you buy kefir from the market, be sure to
+If you buy kefir from the market, be sure to buy an organic variety.

 3. Sauerkraut and Kimchi